projection-engine/projection-engine/COMMIT_NOTES.md

-- Visdual chabges
-- Assimp rework
--
+- Fixing some visual bugs
+- Starting structure to support undo/redo of multiple entities